Team-Aqua/File-Watcher/README.md

 ##### Define what is meant (in a LINUX environment) by file change?
 Does it mean only contents?
 Or does it include meta-information?
 What is meta-information for a file?

 [Linux fschange](http://stefan.buettcher.org/cs/fschange/)

+##### Quentin Additional Notes.
+Shell Script Tips:
+__Invocation:__ Make your script accept long and short options. be careful because there are two commands to parse options, getopt and getopts.
+Use getopt as you face less trouble.
+SIGTERM
+SIGINT

 #### Context